-The bill amends various sections of the Iowa Code concerning the regulation of cigarette and tobacco products, including vapor products, by introducing a requirement for electronic filing of returns, applications, and other documentation related to permits and taxes.
-It specifies that state permits will encompass all permits issued by the department, excluding those approved by local cities and counties.
-Additionally, the bill mandates that payments for cigarette taxes and orders for tax stamps be submitted electronically, and it establishes penalties of fifty dollars for each instance of late submission of required documentation.
+The proposed bill amends various sections of the Iowa Code concerning the regulation of cigarette and tobacco products, including vapor products.
+A significant change is the requirement for electronic filing of returns, applications, and other documentation related to permits and taxes.
+The bill defines "state permit" to encompass all permits issued by the department, excluding those approved by local cities and counties.
+It mandates that payments for cigarette taxes and orders for tax stamps be submitted electronically, and all applications for permits must also be filed electronically.
+Additionally, the bill outlines penalties for failing to submit required documentation in the specified electronic format, including a $50 penalty for each occurrence of late submissions.

 Statutes affected: